 Many people are curious about my journey of becoming a home stager and later how I created Staging Diva.

-I spill the beans in this interview I did with Carol McQuaid for her podcast Two Artists Walk Into a Bar.
+I spill the beans in this podcast interview with Carol McQuaid.

 You can listen to our conversation here: